openmpf/openmpf.github.io/docs/docs/Java-Component-API.md

 ## Getting Started

-The quickest way to get started with the OpenMPF Component API is to first read the [OpenMPF Component API Overview](API-Overview) and then [review the source](https://github.com/openmpf/openmpf-java-component-sdk/tree/develop/detection/examples) for example OpenMPF C++ detection components.
+The quickest way to get started with the OpenMPF Component API is to first read the [OpenMPF Component API Overview](API-Overview) and then [review the source](https://github.com/openmpf/openmpf-java-component-sdk/tree/develop/detection/examples) for example OpenMPF Java detection components.

 Detection components are implemented by: